Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ### Parallelization of Fields ###

 The heavy load of many particles is generally divided on parallel processors which is easily coded.
-On the other hand, the electromagnetic fields are parallelized for now the one-dimensional case (the z-direction) where the long axis of pellets is open to eject heavy ions in that direction.
+On the other hand, the electromagnetic fields are parallelized for one dimension (the z-direction) where the long axis of pellets is open to eject heavy ions in that direction.
 Note: Parellization of the Maxwell equation depends on the machines.
 The Fujitsu by FX100 and maybe its current one are excellent on parallelization, and the NEC Aurora supercomputer